saphena/chasm/betatest.md

 ## Combos

-Combos provide an additional layer of scoring, claimed automatically by the software when underlying bonuses (or alphabetically lower combos) are scored.
+Combos provide an additional layer of scoring, claimed automatically by the software when underlying bonuses (or alphanumerically lower combos) are scored.
 The value of a combo can vary depending on the number of underlying bonuses scored.

 ## DNF opportunities